OpenLiberty/ci.maven/docs/compile-jsp.md

 #### compile-jsp
 ---
-Compile the JSP files in src/main/webapp.
-This goal relies on starting a server in the background, so it requires a configured Liberty server.
+Compile the JSP files in the `src/main/webapp` directory.
+This goal relies on a running server, so a Liberty server must be configured.
 This goal is designed to run during the normal compile phase of the Maven build.

 ###### Additional Parameters